 4 product designers for a cross-functional team of 18.

 How long does it take to design one question on an application?

 Duration: 5 months.
 This is how long it took to design the decision strategy flows used to capture household data.
 Building an accurate tax household was a high complexity, high importance objective.
 It appears deceptively simple because of the collective tendency to default to the nuclear family model of a father, mother, and children.
 Families come in all forms and the nuclear family model is not applicable to all applicants.

 Single applicant households account for 74% of users.
 The other 26% of applicants — 8 million users — fall under what we define as complex households.

 As part of the process used to surface critical issues we tracked Call Center calls.
 We found that applications with more than one member often called.
 We learned that an increase in call volumes required additional support staff which increased the hiring and training budget.
 We discovered a clear correlation between a confusing user experience and increasing call volumes as well as longer calls.

 Duration: 3 months.
 The stakes are high when gathering information on citizenship and immigration status.
 Immigration status in particular can stir up range of difficult emotions from an applicant.

 There is a need to balance present day objectives with shifts in policy that could open a Pandora’s box of unintended consequences.
-Here, I took a “do no harm” stance and advocated for a series of decision-strategy flows that prevented self-disclosure as an undocumented immigrant.
+Here, I took a “do no harm” stance and advocated for decision-strategy flows that prevented self-disclosure as an undocumented immigrant.